Michael-Stout/Portuguese-Bank-Marketing/README.md

 **Numerical Stats**:
 * 	Average age is ~40, ranging 18–88.
 * 	duration (excluded for real modeling) was originally up to ~3,600 seconds.
-* 	euribor3m & emp.var.rate strongly correlates with economic conditions.
+* 	Macro-Economic Cluster: euribor3m & emp.var.rate strongly correlates with economic conditions.

 **Target Variable**: For the raw data, ~11% “yes” to term deposit vs. ~89% “no,” but an upsampling approach balanced classes to 50/50 in the training set.